Daduli/Boot2Root/bonus/writeup4.md

-# Exploit 4: A... secret phase?
+# Exploit 4: A...
+SECRET PHASE?

 While reviewing the source code of the **bomb** binary as the *laurie* user, we notice a function named `secret_phase`, so let's investigate further!